-Why Seek the Kyoto Protocol?
+So Why Seek Another Agreement?

-- The Kyoto Protocol addresses the shortfalls of the U.N.
-Framework Convention on Climate Change - UNFCCC entered into force in 1994 with 194 signatories, including the United States - Established general goals, including a reduction of current greenhouse gas emissions to 1990 levels to help reduce the risk of disruptive climate change - Tools: common but differentiated responsibilities, precautionary principle
+- Why isn't the UNFCCC enough?
+Remember that: - UNFCCC established general goals, including a reduction of current greenhouse gas emissions to 1990 levels to help reduce the risk of disruptive climate change. - Its tools: common but differentiated responsibilities, precautionary principle.